 Day 11: Siem Reap – Phnom Kulen Waterfall

-After breakfast we drive 50 KM through small villages and jungle to Phnom Kulen.
+After breakfast we ride 50 KM through small villages and jungle to Phnom Kulen.
 Phnom Kulen has a major symbolic importance for Cambodians as the birthplace of the ancient Khmer Empire, for it was at Phnom Kulen that King Jayavarma II proclaimed independence from Java in 802 A.D.The site is known for its carvings representing fertility and its waters which hold special significance to Hindus.
 Just 5 cm under the water's surface over 1000 small carvings are etched into the sandstone riverbed.
 The waters are regarded as holy, given that Jayavarman II chose to bathe in the river, and had the river diverted so that the stone bed could be carved.
 A lotus flower protrudes from his navel bearing the god Brahma.
 The river then ends with a waterfall and a pool.
 After lunch we have a swim at the waterfall and visit a temple.
 In the afternoon we drive back to Siem Reap and finish the tour by having dinner at a local place with live music.
-Day 12: Siem Reap -Angkor Thom

 Day 12: Siem Reap Departure